-- · Your spouse, including:

-- Legal;

-- · Common-law; or

-- Same-sex.

-- Your unmarried children (including legally adopted children or stepchildren, as well as legal wards).

-A child may be covered as long as he or she is dependent on you and is:

-- 19 years of age or under and unmarried;

-- A full-time student at a recognized/accredited school, up to the age of 25 and unmarried; or

-- An unmarried disabled child of any age who is living with and is financially dependent on you and is incapable of self-sustaining employment.
+- · Your spouse means the person: - · Legally married to the member or; - A person who has been residing with the member in a common-law relationship for at least 1 year; - Only one spouse is eligible for coverage under the Plan at any one time. - Your unmarried children (including legally adopted children or stepchildren, as well as legal wards).
+A child may be covered as long as they are dependent on you and are: - 19 years of age or under and unmarried; - A full-time student at a recognized/accredited school, up to the age of 25 and unmarried; or - An unmarried disabled child of any age who is living with and is financially dependent on you and is incapable of self-sustaining employment.